d20Tek/Spectre.Console.Extensions/README.md

 }
 ```

+Note: these code snippets assume using the Microsoft.Extensions.DependencyInjection framework.
+But similar sample code also exists for the other DI frameworks.

 ### Samples:
 For more detailed examples on how to use D20Tek.Spectre.Console.Extensions, please review the following samples:

-* [Basic Cli with DI](samples/Basic.Cli) - full listing for code in the Usage section above.
+* [Basic Cli with DI](samples/Basic.Cli) - full listing for code in the Usage - Custom Code section above.
 * [DependencyInjection.Cli](samples/DependencyInjection.Cli) - More elaborate use of Microsoft.Extensions.DependencyInjection registrar and resolver.
 Along with using the CommandAppBuilder to remove some of the creation complexity.
 * [Ninject.Cli](samples/Ninject.Cli) - Use the Ninject DI framework to build type registrar and resolver.
 * [SimpleInjector.Cli](samples/SimpleInjector.Cli) - Use the SimpleInjector DI framework to build type registrar and resolver.